CTF-handbooks/map-maker-handbook/HANDBOOK.md

    * `2000` is for 2 AM
    * etc.

-* Below the map constants, you will see a list of the different teams with a check-box next to them.
-Use the check-box to enable the teams that exists in your map.
+* Below the map constants, you will see a list of the different teams with a checkbox next to them.
+Use the checkbox to enable the teams that exist in your map.

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/6b893f4d-ef85-460c-a67a-a2b60eb2f49b)

   Next, click the `Set Flag Pos` button below your first enabled team and punch the node where that team's flag will be on.
 This will place the flag on top of that node.

   Then, click the `Zone Bounds` button below the `Set Flag Pos` button and select the team's team-zone.
-A team-zone is the area in which the team's players interact in during build-time before the build-time barriers drop.
-During build-time, players who go out of the team-zone will be teleported back to base.
+A team-zone is the area where the team's players interact within during build-time before the build-time barriers drop.
+During build-time, players who leave the team-zone will be teleported back to base.
 Even standing on the edge of the team-zone will teleport the player back to base, **so make sure to include the barriers within your team-zone too, or players will get teleported back to base if they touch the barriers during build-time!**

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/7186f5fd-1e8d-416b-a7a6-a6eb9b2796bd) ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/843e65d0-6dba-4de7-b8d6-d4b9fee34b2a)